wecodemore/GitPHPHooks/README.md

 ## Git Hooks

+> Hooks are little scripts you can place in `$GIT_DIR/hooks` directory to trigger action at certain points.

 There're two types of git hooks:

  1. pre-push (runs client side)
  1. post-push (runs server side)

-For more info on Git Hooks, please consult your favorite search engine.
+For more info on Git Hooks, please [take a look at the official docs](http://git-scm.com/docs/githooks) - they are quite good.

 ## How to